-The quality of any draft doesn’t matter much provided its not your last draft.
-The goal of any effort in writing is to work hard now to provide the future version of you something better than the last draft to work with.
+The quality of any draft does not matter much provided it’s not your last.
+The goal of any writing session is to work hard, now, to give the future version of you something better than the last draft to work with.
 Each draft is a gift to yourself, a gift to the future version of you.

 fifth book now and I’ve developed these rules for how revise draft #1:

 - Let it sit for a few days.
 The best editing happens when you are unattached.
 You want to read it as if it was written by someone else.
 You need to be willing to rip entire sections out and rewrite others.
 If you’re afraid to cut or change anything, you’re not ready.
 Let it sit longer.

 - Print the whole thing out.
 We read more carefully on paper.
 Writing notes on paper can be easier, depending on your habits (see ‘true reading’ below).
 There’s also a pride you’ll feel in physically holding the book you don’t get with digital versions.
 A printed version will also restrict you from falling into rewriting, which is not the goal.
 You need to be a reader for awhile.
 Set wide columns and heavy line spacing so you have plenty of room for commentary and revisions.

 - Read the whole thing (aka ‘The Big Read’).
 I read the entire book in one or two sittings.
 I need to have the entire experience in my mind to properly consider how to reorganize things.
 This read is often painful: you must confront all the things that aren’t finished yet, which will be many.
 The good news is everything is easier after the Big Read.